Autumn in Switzerland: 4-Day Itinerary

 2ed Day: Jungfraujoch

-At 3,454 meters (11,332 ft), Jungfraujoch, Top of Europe, is a high-alpine wonderland of ice, snow and rock, the highlight of any Switzerland holiday.
-Our journey started from Kleine Scheidegg, where we took the Jungfrau Railway through the Eiger to the highest train station in Europe.
+At 3,454 meters (11,332 ft), Jungfraujoch, the Top of Europe, stands as a high-alpine wonderland of ice, snow, and rock—a highlight of any Swiss holiday.
+Our journey started from Kleine Scheidegg, where we took the Jungfrau Railway, passing through the Eiger to reach the highest train station in Europe.

-As the train climbed, white glaciers replaced the green meadows until we reached Jungfraujoch.
-On the summit, from the Sphinx Observation Deck, we got a 360° view of one of the most beautiful scenery in the Alps from the terrace.
-The panoramic view stretches from the valley to the snow-capped peaks and the Aletsch glacier.
+As the train climbed up, white glaciers replaced the green meadows until we reached Jungfraujoch.
+At the summit’s Sphinx Observation Deck, the breathtaking 360° panorama unveiled one of the most beautiful sceneries in the Alps.
+The view extended from the valley to the snow-draped peaks and the majestic Aletsch glacier.

-We visited the Ice Palace and walked on the eternal snow before we took the return journey.
-The ride on the Jungfrau train station was one of the most scenic train rides we have had in Europe.
+Exploring the Ice Palace and strolling on the perennial snow added a magical touch to our visit before taking the return journey.
+Besides, the ride aboard the Jungfrau train station etched itself as one of the most scenic train experiences we’ve had in Europe.

 Jungfraujoch Grindelwald Switzerland